 Welcome to Sonic Age America

-Our mission is to advance and support cymatics, including development of therapeutic modalities and exploring applications in all the sciences as well as the arts.
+Our mission is to advance and support cymatics, by exploring applications in all the sciences as well as the arts.

 Who's who in Sonic Age America

 Vera Gadman is an acclaimed and sought-after graphic designer who specialized in

 logo design and brand identity programs.
 Born in England, she began her career

 in London as an Ecclesiatical Embroideress, and after emigrating to the U.S.